Leonardite

 mix it in and water the soil.

-Be careful not to put it anywhere else, because the humus
+Be careful not to put it anywhere else, because the humic acids

-its black colour is visible on everything.
+have a distinct black colour that is visible on everything.
 The product

 can be used on all plants!

-The word humus means: soil, topsoil.
-Humus is an important component of soil: organic matter in the soil that has undergone humification (the decomposing activity of soil-dwelling fungi and bacteria).
-Humus is also the most valuable part of the soil because it is the 'home' of beneficial fungi and bacteria.
-It can absorb up to 100 times its mass in water and is an important source of nutrients.
-Humus plays an important role in maintaining soil fertility: it affects soil structure, water, air and heat management.
+The word humic acid means: soil, topsoil.
+It is an essential component of soil: organic matter in the soil that has undergone humification (the decomposing activity of soil-dwelling fungi and bacteria).
+It is also the most valuable part of the soil because it serves as the 'home' for beneficial fungi and bacteria.
+It can absorb up to 100 times its mass in water and is a significant source of nutrients.
+Humic acids play a crucial role in fertility, as they influence soil structure, water, air, maintaining soil and heat management.

-Rapid and efficient humus formation requires strong microbial decomposition activity, followed by occasional cessation of this activity.
-Humus is therefore most abundant in the temperate zone.
-Where there are no obstacles to decomposition, i.e. where organic matter is fully decomposed, no humus remains in the soil (e.g. tropical rainforest soils).
-Where organic matter is not available (e.g. deserts, high mountain ranges), no humus is formed.
+Rapid and efficient humic acid formation requires strong microbial decomposition activity, followed by occasional cessation of this activity.
+It is therefore most abundant in the temperate zone.
+Where there are no obstacles to decomposition, i.e. where organic matter is fully decomposed, no humic acid remains in the soil (e.g. tropical rainforest soils).
+Where organic matter is not available (e.g. deserts, high mountain ranges), no organic matters are formed.

-How can we get humus if there is not enough in the soil?
+How can we get organic matter if there is not enough in the soil?

-A soil humus can also be extracted from soil by artificial methods, from peat, lignite, lignite, lignite coal.
-The best quality humus is named after its researcher, Professor Leonard.
-These Leonardite materials are formed over 10 million years and are mined in very few places in the world.
-Leonardite is similar to brown and black coal and is therefore mined in a similar way.
-Good quality Leonardite is found in the USA, Canada and Australia.
+💚 soil organic matter can also be extracted from soil by artificial methods, as well as from peat, lignite, and lignite coal.
+The best quality organic matter is named after its researcher, Professor Leonard.
+These Leonardite materials have formed over 10 million years and are mined in only a few places in the world.
+Leonardite is similar to brown and black coal and is therefore mined in a manner similar to these types of coal.
+High-quality Leonardite is found in the USA, Canada, and Australia.
 But, just as the Earth's coal supply is finite, so is the Leonardite supply.
-The Danuba soil humus products are all Leonardite based!
+The Danuba Garden humic acid products are all Leonardite-based!

 What does Blackjak contain?

-It contains at least 28% of organic matter, of which at least 20% are natural humic substances (humic, fulvic, ulmic acids and humic), which are natural active substances, biostimulants.
+It contains at least 28% of organic matter, of which at least 20% are natural humic substances (humic, fulvic, and humic acids), which are natural active substances, biostimulants.

 Humic acids - giant organic molecules, excellent soil conditioners

-Humus acids, like a bio-chelate (a complex compound in which one component is linked to the other at two or more points in a ring, forming a so-called "scissor" compound), bind water and nutrients in the soil so that they are available as a buffer for the plant's roots later on.
+Humic acids, like a bio-chelate (a complex compound in which one component is linked to the other at two or more points in a ring, forming a so-called "scissor" compound), bind water and nutrients in the soil so that they are available as a buffer for the plant's roots later on.
 The more humic acid there is in the soil, the greater its ability to bind nutrients and water.
-These complex organic molecules are the most stable part of the soil humus.
-Humic acids (a constituent of humus) are soluble in neutral water and alkaline solvents such as potassium hydroxide, but are not soluble in strong acids.
+These complex organic molecules are the most stable part of the soil.
+Humic acids are soluble in neutral water and alkaline solvents such as potassium hydroxide, but are not soluble in strong acids.

 Fulvic acids - bio chelates and biostimulants: enhance nutrient and water absorption

-They have an extremely high density of different interfaces on their surface, so they can bind other substances, nutrients or molecules tightly.
-This bio-chelating effect is extremely important when fulvic acid is sprayed on foliage or soil, because it can easily carry other substances in the spray through the leaf surface or root.
+They have an extremely high density of different interfaces on their surface, allowing them to bind other substances, nutrients, or molecules tightly.
+This bio-chelating effect is extremely important when fulvic acid is applied to foliage or soil, as it can easily carry other substances in the spray through the leaf surface or roots.

 Ulmic acids: improves soil structure and nutrient retention